-Work as a team with your teen to best help her overcome trauma by allowing her to be an active participant in her healing journey.
-This can include letting her weigh in on consequences, activities, and treatment options by giving her two or more choices that you’ve pre-approved.
+Work as a team with your teen to best help them overcome trauma by allowing them to be an active participant in a healing journey.
+This can include letting them weigh in on consequences, activities, and treatment options by giving two or more choices that you’ve pre-approved.
 Trauma can impact a teen’s ability to integrate feelings and thoughts, so often a teen’s behavior is a direct way of communicating a negative emotion they’ve experienced.
 In these moments, ask your child to share what occurred, what they need, and what alternative options are available to them next time this occurs.

 Healing from trauma is an on-going process that requires care, time, and patience.
 Programs like Red Mountain Colorado can help teens and their families in this journey by providing integrative and evidence-based care shown to help adolescents recover from trauma.

 Red Mountain Colorado Can Help

 Red Mountain Colorado is a leading residential trauma treatment center for teens aged 14-17 that is built upon emotional safety, competence, compassion, and consistency.
 The mission of our trauma treatment program is to help your child recover from trauma and grow into a healthy, stable adult.